nzeemin/spectrum-scubadive-rev/README.md

 So the whole world is 256x256 tiles = 2048x2048 pixels.
 We always see only 24x24 tiles on the screen.

-Looks like the map created in a procedural way, changing block numbers in the AC5D table.
+The game map created in a procedural way, changing block numbers in the AC5D table.
 The map depth depends on the game level 1..4.

 There's an interesting way to put a big Octopus on the map.